Passing Multiple Parameters in PySpark MapPartitions

 - To validate the function, the most similar item corresponding to the query item should be itself.
 In the above example, the query index

-in the top similar items. - To get the nearest neighbours by vectors, you pass the vectors in the
+248ranks0in the top similar items. - To get the nearest neighbours by vectors, you pass the vectors in the

-method. - I keep my
+item_batchand use theget_nns_by_vectormethod. - I keep my

-method generic for the following parameters:- Annoy index file name: I can have any name based on my use case.
+find_neighboursmethod generic for the following parameters:- Annoy index file name: I can have any name based on my use case.

 - Top n items: number of top items I want to retrieve.